What is a Virtual Team?

 - A 24-hour workday: Companies can operate on a 24-hour schedule by having shifts in different countries (different time zones).

 - Greater availability of talent: Members can be hired anywhere, thus eliminating the restriction of relying solely on the local talent pool.

 Disadvantages of Virtual Teams

 There are several disadvantages of a virtual team such as:

 - Technological issues: Virtual teams are reliant on the internet and computer for completing work.
 Therefore, technological issues may cause difficulties and put work on hold until the technological issue is resolved.

 - Communication issues: Non-verbal communication can be easily misjudged and can lead to a lack of trust and common knowledge sharing.

-- Poor team bonding: A typical virtual team involves members connecting with each other for a specific issue or problem and the disbandment of the team once the issue or problem is resolved.
+- Poor team bonding: A typical virtual team involves members connecting with each other for a specific issue or problem and the team’s disbandment once the issue or problem is resolved.
 Virtual teams lack time to get to know each other and bond.
 This may lead to miscommunication and a lack of effective collaboration.

 - Management problems: Virtual teams can be hard to manage if the members are not great communicators and lack leadership skills.
 For example, a member may resort to silence instead of speaking out about a poorly performing team member.
 This would hurt team cohesion and create hostility among the team members.